 MORE THAN A FIELD TRIP.

-You're one step closer to having your student visit us at Chesapeake Bay Outward Bound School!
+You're one step closer to having your students visit us at Chesapeake Bay Outward Bound School!
 Now that you've completed our enrollment paperwork you can start to think about what the day with our staff will be like, and how you might come best prepared.
 Below are a few resources to help you do just that.

 *All group/school staff attending the program must also complete our participant waiver